 - Nursing CE Requirements by State:

 Most states require nurses who want to keep their licenses to earn credits every two years.
 Each state has its own set of requirements for obtaining a license.
-But in 12 states, RNs must complete a particular number or variety of CEU courses to hold their nursing license.
+But in 12 states, RNs must complete a particular number or variety of contact hour courses to hold their nursing license.

-However, each state’s board of nursing decides on CEU requirements for RNs and LPNs to maintain their license.
-In this blog post, I will provide a comprehensive guide to nursing CE requirements by state.
+However, each state’s board of nursing decides on contact hour requirements for RNs and LPNs to maintain their license.
+In this blog post, I will provide a comprehensive guide to nursing contact hour requirements by state for registered nurses (RNs).
 We will cover all 50 states, so you can be sure you are meeting all the necessary requirements.

 To learn more about each state’s nursing continuing education requirements, check out the table below.
-If you are interested in taking the CE requirement for your state, a link to any course offered by #1 Premiere Continuing Education is provided.
+If you are interested in taking the contact hour requirement for your state, check out Nursing.com for more guidance.

 Nursing CE Requirements by State:

 |Alabama||24 hours every 2 years, Four (4) contact hours of Alabama Board–provided continuing education related to Board functions, the Nurse Practice Act, regulations, professional conduct, and accountability is required for the first license renewal|

 |Alaska||30 hours every 2 years.
 ANCC; continuing education must be earned in one of the following areas: nursing practice areas & special health care problems; biological, physical, or behavioral sciences, legal or ethical aspects of health care|

 |Connecticut||2 hrs screening suicide, 2 hrs suicide prevention then no requirement|

 |Washington DC||24 hours every June 30th of even numbered years.
 3.0 contact hours on HIV/AIDS and 2.0 contact hours on LGBTQ+ topics are required every renewal|